Guitar: Slides

-A slide (neck of a bottle, knife blade or round metal or glass bar or cylinder) is used in blues and rock to create a glissando or "Hawaiian" effect.
-The slide is used to fret notes on the neck, instead of using the fretting hand's fingers.
+A slide or a steel is a hard smooth object (a steel bar, round metal or glass bar or cylinder, neck of a bottle) commonly used in country music or blues music, to create a glissando effect made popular in Hawaiian music at the beginning of the 20th century.
+The slide is pressed against the strings by the non-dominant hand, instead of using player's fingers on frets; the strings are then plucked by the dominant hand.
 The characteristic use of the slide is to move up to the intended pitch by, as the name implies, sliding up the neck to the desired note.
-The necks of bottles were often used in blues and country music as improvised slides.
-Modern slides are constructed of glass, plastic, ceramic, chrome, brass or steel bars or cylinders, depending on the weight and tone desired (and the amount of money a guitarist can spend).
+Historically, necks of bottles were often used in blues and country music as improvised slides, giving the name "bottleneck guitar" to a style of blues music.
+Modern slides are constructed of glass, plastic, ceramic, chrome, brass or steel bars or cylinders, depending on the weight and tone desired.
 An instrument that is played exclusively in this manner (using a metal bar) is called a steel guitar or pedal steel.
-Slide playing to this day is very popular in blues music and country music.
-Some slide players use a so-called Dobro guitar.
-Some performers who have become famous for playing slide are Robert Johnson, Elmore James, Ry Cooder, George Harrison, Bonnie Raitt, Derek Trucks, Warren Haynes, Duane Allman, Muddy Waters, Rory Gallagher, and George Thorogood.
+In such case, the hard object is called a "steel" instead of a slide, and is the reason for the name "steel guitar".
+A resonator guitar is a steel guitar built with a metal cone under the strings to make the instrument louder.